xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 ![submodule commit](../images/git_submodules/submodule_commit.png)

 You should also make sure that you are still checked out to the release.
-The green box shouldn't contain `master` nor `main`.
+The green box shouldn't contain `master` or `main`.
 It should be a tag.

 Click on the submodule.
 You will be taken to the submodule in the commit it was pinned to when the release of the template you're packaging (here `gazou`) was